beingsie/30-nites-of-code-wiki/README.md

 This project serves as a comprehensive guide for both participants and newcomers interested in the #30NitesOfCode challenge, offering detailed insights, recent news or anything related to the challenge.

 ## Objective ✨
-Our goal is to create an accessible and informative open source wiki that showcases projects, shares resources, and encourages learning through collaboration.
-Each contributor is invited to share their journey, learnings, and outcomes from participating in the challenge, making it easier for others to join in on the coding fun!
+Our goal is to create an **accessible** and **informative open source wiki** that showcases `projects`, shares `resources`, and encourages learning through collaboration.
+Each contributor is **invited to share their journey, learnings, and outcomes from participating in the challenge**, making it easier for others to join in on the coding fun!

 ---